Week 3: Parting the

 and Courtillot model:

-seafloor spreading on one side, and continental rifting on other.
+seafloor spreading behind the tip, and continental rifting ahead.

 - application to Gulf of Aden